JJ/hoborg/text/text.md

 Here's a bit of money to get you started
 ----------------------------------------------------

 And a printout of where this marvel could be found, since, to top all that, he didn't stay in a single place, but was moving all over the place with a circus.

 "A circus?"
 I asked.
 "What does it do?
 Bite chicken heads off?"

 "As far as we know, it could bite the head of something considerably bigger than a chicken."
 He said, while Fist-means-business smiled in a nondescript way.
 "But yes, we can say it does that too".

 I got the money, I told them I took it from there, and they left and I never ever saw them again.
 Now that I've got what they want I'll have to look for them when I arrive at my destination.
 But that's not going to be today.
 No, today you're not gonna know about my joining the circus either.
+Something I didn't really thought was going to be necessary.

-Down and out and with ten thousand pesos in Mobile
+Down and out and with ten thousand pesos in Mobile and Pascagoula.
 ---------------------------------------------------------------------

 The circus seemed to be not too far, somewhere in West Florida.
 There I went.
 This was going to be easy as peaches.
 Go there, get in, grab it, get out.
 Except it was not.

+With the ten thou I had when I arrived at Pascagoula, where the circus happened to be a few days later, I couldn't even have bought a ride with the circus.
+Which, come to think of it, whas what the two guys would have done to start with if it had been even possible.

+Not that it was.
+Not that I had the ten thousand any more, a man has got expenses and love is not always free, as you may know.
+Yes, young men like me don't have it that difficult but I was in a hurry and that hoochie koochie girl looked like she could give me information, and boy, did she give me all she could... and I gave her a few pesos.
+A few dozens.

+But I had good information.
+It was late winter in Pascagoula, and it was one of the first cities in their 1915 tour.
+All tents were shiny, all guys seemed jolly and all girls beautiful and caring.
+I came in through the gate, yes, the arch, but I didn't know that back then, and there was the carnival in full swing, tents forming an U with the circus, menagerie at the very end.
+It was a bit windy and kind of chilly, so people didn't loiter among the tents, speeding from one to the next to end at the skin show or one of the gambling tents if it was a man or a couple of friends or at the circus if it was a whole family.

+I would have done the man route, but I needed to get acquainted with the layout and the possibilities.
+Stealing something is not too difficult, but the problem is that always you have to invest.
+That's quite american, I know, and I'm a well-behaved Floridian citizen, but I tell you that happens here and there and everywhere.

+The problem is to know how much to invest and where to do it.
+Sometimes it's just a ladder.
+Others you might need to get strong and arm yourself.
+At best, you might need a smile and a certain among of time with a good-smelling but bad-looking girl, or maybe the other way round.
+And sometimes you just need to pay the right man.

+But where was the right man?
+Who was the mechanical man tamer or whatever you called him?

+*write*

 I married a bearded woman
 ------------------------------------